cunarist/map-literal/README.md

 `Object` in JavaScript and TypeScript shouldn't be treated as dictionary!

-There are 3 container types in JavaScript and TypeScript:
+There are 3 collection types in JavaScript and TypeScript:

 - `Array`: Indexed with numbers
 - `Map`: Stored with key-value pairs
 - `Set`: Indexed with numbers without duplicates

-`Object` is never a container type.
-Rather it's a data structure for storing attributes of instances of classes(Constructor functions).
+`Object` is never a collection type.
+Rather it's a data structure for storing attributes of class instances.
 Although historically `Object` was recognized as a way to store data with names, it is not a proper way to store key-value pairs of data.
 Let's look at an example.

 ```typescript
 const someObject = {